hotaru355/cuckoo-hasura/README.md

 ])
 ```

-Similarily, provided that the `Author` and the `Article` model have a one-to-many relationship, an insert could look like this:
+Similarly, provided that the `Author` and the `Article` model have a one-to-many relationship, an insert could look like this:

 ```py
 Insert(Author).one(data={..}).returning([ # `data` would be a nested object with a list of article data